ekarayel/SetDifferenceEstimator/README.md

 Consider the case, when the probability `pᵢ` is so small, that only a small portion of the documents in `A` (resp. `B`) are selected for hashing.
 (Assuming the set difference m is small, these sets will likely be equal, and hence the hash value.)

-On the other hand if m would be big, then the probability, that selected set, will still be different, even if `pᵢ` is quite small is very high.
+On the other hand if m was big, the probability, that the selected set, will still be different, even if `pᵢ` is quite small is very high.

 The probability of each event can be computed as: